tektutor/openshift-aug-2026/Day4/README.md

 oc label node/worker02.ocp4.palmeto.org disk- oc label node/worker03.ocp4.palmeto.org disk-

-# First try to list nodes that has a label disk=ssd, you should no nodes
+# First try to list nodes that has a label disk=ssd, you should see no nodes
 oc get nodes -l disk=ssd

 # Assuming no nodes meets that criteria, let's deploy the preferred node affinity deployment